Tornike-Skhulukhia/upwork_basic_astro_app_11_5_2022/README.md

-# project for upwork to display some information in simple format
+# Small project for upwork to display astronomy-related information in simple format

 # installation
 . install libraries